from pathlib import Path

 Args:

-time_grid: A 2D numpy array of shape (n_depths, n_times), where each value is time in minutes.
+time_grid: A 2D numpy array of shape (n_depths, n_times), where each value is time. (min)

-depth_grid: A 2D numpy array matching time_grid, where each value is the depth in cm.
+depth_grid: A 2D numpy array matching time_grid, where each value is the depth. (m)

 file_path: A Path object representing the output file path.